Fabiantjoeaon/portfolio/src/pages/posts/synthesizer/building-my-synth--handling-octaves/index.md

 <br>

 Done!
-Now, if you're familiar with the React-redux package, I now only have to map my selector as state to my components, and a dispatch method to call actions.
+Now, if you're familiar with the <a href="https://github.com/reactjs/react-redux" target="_blank">react-redux</a> package, I now only have to map my selector as state to my components, and a dispatch method to call actions.

 ```javascript
 const mapStateToProps = state => ({